DogcraftNet/DogcraftPlugins/Dogcraft-PlayerMessager.md

 ### 1. Create `server_id.conf`

-Each server (including the proxy, if using Velocity) needs a `server_id.conf` file in its root directory:
+Each backend server needs a `server_id.conf` file in its root directory:

 ```properties
 name=lobby-1